playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 ---

 BEM is a viable alternative for large-scale codebases if you follow its conventions well enough.
-Many people swear by its utility and ability to leverage the platform itself to solve the scoping problem.
+Many people swear by its utility and the ability to leverage the platform itself to solve the scoping problem.

 However, for some, even the need to remember what "Box" names have already been used can lead to confusion and other levels of scoping problems.